Nelson's Green Brier

 Visiting: What to Know Before You Go

 Nelson's Green Brier sits at 1414 Clinton St, Nashville, TN 37203, in the Wedgewood-Houston area south of downtown.
 The neighbourhood is navigable by car and increasingly accessible on foot from adjacent districts, though visitors arriving from downtown Nashville should plan for a short drive or rideshare rather than assuming walkability.
-Phone and website details were not available at time of publication, so confirming current tour times and tasting availability directly through a search engine or booking aggregator before visiting is advisable.
 The distillery operates in a working production context, which means tour availability may reflect production schedules rather than fixed visitor hours.

-The Pearl 3 Star Prestige rating for 2025 provides a reliable anchor for expectation-setting: this is a producer operating at a level of seriousness that rewards visitors who arrive with some baseline knowledge of American whiskey production.
+The 2025 Pearl 3 Star Prestige recognition provides a reliable anchor for expectation-setting: this is a producer operating at a serious level that rewards visitors who arrive with some baseline knowledge of American whiskey production.
 Those coming for the Broadway experience will find something quite different here, and that difference is the point.

 Placing Nelson's Green Brier in a Wider Spirits Geography